Chewy, fudgy, brownies. Made from scratch. You’ll never reach for a boxed mix again!

 Whisk together flour and cocoa powder in a medium bowl.

 Place chocolate and butter in a microwave-safe bowl and melt on high, stirring every 30-45 seconds until melted and smooth.
-Allow to cool slightly before miing in the eggs, egg yolks, and vanilla.
-Fold flour mix into chocolate mixture and stir until the dry ingredients disappear.
+Allow to cool slightly before beating in the sugar and brown sugar.
+Beat in the eggs, egg yolks, and vanilla.
+Stir flour mix into chocolate mixture until the dry ingredients disappear.

 Pour batter into baking dish.
 Smooth the top and sprinkle on chocolate chips.